Social Media Listening Coupled with Action – the Key to Positive Change

 As we approach the holiday break and the stresses of work and Christmas shopping mount up, we’re sure you’ll want a little breather.
 So why not take five minutes out to read our fourth Synthesio Sessions installment?

 This week we’ve got influential blogger and consultant Adam Tinworth in our red leather armchair, to pick his brain about social media monitoring, the next big innovation he’d like to see, and other musings.
-Adam has an extensive track record working in editorial and consulting around digital and social media, currently working as a visiting lecturer at City University, editor of the NEXT Berlin blog and a consultant for agency Brilliant Noise.
+Adam has an extensive track record working in editorial and consulting around digital and social media, currently working as a visiting lecturer at City University, editor of a consultant for agency Brilliant Noise.
 He’s also got a great blog called ‘One Man and His Blog’ (definitely worth a read), featuring his thoughts on all things digital.
 So it’s safe to say he knows his stuff.

 Kick back for a few minutes and hear what he has to say – and have a great holiday!